- Confirm that you are able to perform the setup procedures

 Set up monitoring

-Once the monitoring point is installed and can connect to APM, you can set it up for monitoring.
+Once the monitoring point is installed and can connect to APM and the time zone is set, you can set it up for monitoring.

 - To visualize network performance and to determine where network problems are occurring, set up Delivery monitoring.